williamcotton/empirical-philosophy/articles/from-prompt-alchemy-to-prompt-engineering-an-introduction-to-analytic-agumentation.md

 {  "thunk": "({answer: 'London'})",  "en": "The capital of England is {answer}."}
 ```

-In each case, the translation target needs to be specified in the prompt in some manner using **translation target examples** if we wish to have a structured response.
+In each case, the translation target needs to be specified in the prompt in some manner using at least one **translation example (TE)** if we wish to have a structured response.
 Multiple examples tend to increase the reliablity of a response in the specific structure.
-These have been otherwise described as one-shot and many-shot training examples, with the difference between a one-shot translation target and a many-shot translation target being the number of training examples included in the augmentation.
+These have been otherwise described as one-shot and many-shot training examples, with the difference between a one-shot translation target and a many-shot translation target being the number of TEs included in the augmentation.

-When this in-context learning is successful this is evidence that the LLM has both **a priori** abilities to translate from English to JSON and **a posteriori** abilities to translate to a specific type of JSON that were derived from these examples.
+When this in-context learning is successful this is evidence that the LLM has both **a priori** abilities to translate from English to JSON and **a posteriori** abilities to translate to a specific type of JSON that were derived from these translation examples.

-Here's a translation target example, broken up into the English question, thunk, and English answer:
+Here's a TE, broken up into the English question, thunk, and English answer:

 ```
 Question: